NaLamKI/NaLamKI.github.io/docs/intro.md

 # Introduction

 This webpage provides a detailed documentation of the open-source software developed as part of the NaLamKI project.
 At present, users will find a software development kit (SDK) that enables them to develop their own services for the platform, published [here](https://github.com/NaLamKI/SDK).
-The documentation for the SDK's is continously improved and extended.
+The documentation for the SDK is continously improved and extended.

 We also include example services that are published in a tutorial-style format to help users get familiar with developing software services for the NaLamKI platform.
 These [step-by-step examples](./getting-started/starterkit.md) will guide users through the process of creating agricultural applications, such as crop monitoring, soil analysis, or irrigation management tools.
 By following these tutorials, users can learn best practices for integrating AI models, utilizing sensor data, and deploying cloud-based services tailored to agriculture.
 At this time an example service that processes an image, detects its green values and publishes its geographical data serves as such a tutorial.
 We are working on publishing a fruit detection service as tutorial by autumn 2024.